SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 The essential general nature and broad operation of the BDBN is apparent from its terms, namely that Dr Nespolon, the sole member of the Fund, was specifying how his member benefits were to be paid on his death in a manner binding on the Fund Trustee, rather than leaving the decision as to how they were to be paid to the discretion of the Trustee.”

-When evaluating Dr Nespolon’s capacity, the court spends a lot of time to see if the good doctor understood the consequences of creating the BDBN.
-Specifically, did he understand that all his member benefits would go directly to Ms van Camp, deviating from the instructions in his Will?
-A basic understanding of these matters, even with a straightforward explanation, is considered sufficient in this case.
-This is a similar test to the signing of a Will.
+When evaluating Dr Nespolon’s capacity, the court spent considerable time determining whether the good doctor understood the consequences of creating the BDBN.
+Specifically, did he understand that all his member benefits would go directly to Ms. van Camp, deviating from the instructions in his Will?
+Even with a straightforward explanation, a basic understanding of these matters is considered sufficient in this case.
+This test is similar to the signing of a Will or a POA.

-Q: Why didn’t Dr Nespolon transfer the shares in his SMSF corporate trustee to his mistress?
+Q: Why did not Dr Nespolon transfer the shares in his SMSF corporate trustee to his mistress?

 • anyone can own the shares in your corporate trustee